yzqzy/wechat-server/README.md

 | wxid           | string | yes      | wx id       |
 | content         | string | yes    | remote url |

+## Disclaimer

+The content published in this warehouse is only for learning and research, please do not use it for illegal or commercial purposes!
+If any legal disputes arise as a result, the author has nothing to do with it!
+There are no backdoors or Trojans, and no information is obtained or stored.
+Please study and study under national laws, regulations and Tencent's relevant principles!
+We are not responsible for any downloads or any actions of users.
+Please delete them within 24 hours after downloading!

 ## Refer

 * [wechat-windows-versions](https://github.com/tom-snow/wechat-windows-versions/releases)：WeChatSetup.